State University of New York: Campuses

 All SUNY colleges are in New York State, except for one extension center of Jamestown Community College and SUNY Korea.

 Jamestown Community College operates its Warren Center in Pennsylvania under a contract with the Warren-Forest Higher Education Council and the center is licensed by the Pennsylvania Department of Education.
 The Warren Center is 25 miles south of Jamestown, New York on the grounds of Warren State Hospital, in North Warren, Pennsylvania.

-SUNY Korea was opened by the government of South Korea in Incheon, South Korea in 2012, in conjunction with SUNY.
+For international collaboration, SUNY Korea was opened by the government of South Korea in Incheon, South Korea in 2012, in conjunction with SUNY.
 As of 2023, it offers undergraduate and graduate programs, with faculty from Stony Brook University and the Fashion Institute of Technology.

-SUNY's sole law school is the University at Buffalo School of Law.
+SUNY Educational Opportunity Centers (EOCs) tuition-free training centers across New York State that provide academic, vocational, and workforce development programs to eligible adults.
+They offer high school equivalency prep, English as a Second Language (ESL), college prep, and vocational certifications to help residents achieve financial self-sufficiency.
+They are part of SUNY University Center for Academic and Workforce Development (UCAWD).

+Through SUNY Online, certain programs which are hosted at all 64 SUNY campuses are offered fully online or hybrid.

+Additionally, SUNY has four medical schools, two dental schools, one law school, a maritime school, and SUNY Optometry, New York state's only college of optometry.